joinnextblock/protocol-attn/README.md

 Running a BILLBOARD requires technical expertise but offers opportunities to earn fees while facilitating the decentralized promotion ecosystem.

-## How are PROMOTION CREATORS and PROMOTION VIEWERS matched?
+## How are PROMOTION Creators and PROMOTION Viewers matched?

 The PROMO Protocol includes an explicit matching process where BILLBOARDs create standardized match events (kind:38088) to transparently record when a PROMOTION CREATOR's promotion is matched with a PROMOTION VIEWER:

 - **Match Events**: BILLBOARDs publish kind:38088 events that create a transparent record of matching decisions
 - **Economic Compatibility**: BILLBOARDs verify that the PROMOTION CREATOR's bid meets or exceeds the PROMOTION VIEWER's ask
-- **Topic Relevance**: When supported, BILLBOARDs consider topic overlap between PROMOTION CREATORS and PROMOTION VIEWERS
+- **Topic Relevance**: When supported, BILLBOARDs consider topic overlap between PROMOTION Creators and PROMOTION Viewers
 - **Content Preferences**: BILLBOARDs respect PROMOTION VIEWER kind preferences and block lists
 - **Explicit Record**: Match events provide a transparent audit trail of how promotions are distributed

 This matching step occurs after promotion requests and viewing availability signals, but before actual content viewing and confirmation, creating an explicit record of the matching decision.

-## How does topic-based matching work between PROMOTION CREATORS and PROMOTION VIEWERS?
+## How does topic-based matching work between PROMOTION Creators and PROMOTION Viewers?

-The PROMO Protocol includes a bidirectional topic matching system that connects PROMOTION CREATORS and PROMOTION VIEWERS based on shared interests:
+The PROMO Protocol includes a bidirectional topic matching system that connects PROMOTION Creators and PROMOTION Viewers based on shared interests:

-- **Topic Tags**: Both PROMOTION CREATORS and PROMOTION VIEWERS can specify content topics using standard Nostr `t` tags
+- **Topic Tags**: Both PROMOTION Creators and PROMOTION Viewers can specify content topics using standard Nostr `t` tags
-- **PROMOTION VIEWER Topics**: In ATTENTION events, PROMOTION VIEWERS include topics they're interested in seeing
+- **PROMOTION VIEWER Topics**: In ATTENTION events, PROMOTION Viewers include topics they're interested in seeing
-- **PROMOTION CREATOR Topics**: In PROMOTION events, PROMOTION CREATORS specify topics relevant to their promoted content
+- **PROMOTION CREATOR Topics**: In PROMOTION events, PROMOTION Creators specify topics relevant to their promoted content
 - **Bidirectional Matching**: BILLBOARDs prioritize matches where PROMOTION CREATOR and PROMOTION VIEWER topics overlap
 - **Matching Algorithm**: BILLBOARDs first filter by economic criteria (bid ≥ ask), then prioritize by topic overlap
 - **Topic Weighting**: Matches with more overlapping topics receive higher priority
 - **Default Behavior**: BILLBOARDs can still match based purely on economics when no topic overlap exists

 ### Benefits:
-- PROMOTION VIEWERS see more relevant content aligned with their interests
+- PROMOTION Viewers see more relevant content aligned with their interests
-- PROMOTION CREATORS achieve higher engagement rates by reaching interested audiences
+- PROMOTION Creators achieve higher engagement rates by reaching interested audiences
 - The marketplace becomes more efficient with content relevance as a matching factor
 - Quality-based incentives improve the overall ecosystem